kruize/hpo/design/API.md

 The Kruize HPO REST API design is as follows

 ##  Start an Experiment
 Start a new Experiment with Kruize HPO.
 This requires a valid Search Space JSON to be passed in.
+We can use curl or any REST clients like Postman, ARC etc

 ```
 'POST /experiment_trials'